Yarn Loop level guide

 Frequently Asked Questions

-What should I clear before the brown center in Level 68?
+What should I clear first in Yarn Loop Level 68?